cmelion/storybook-cypress/README.md

 Some organizations attempt to combat this by hosting all features in a single mono-app/repo.
 This inevitably leads to a bloated code-base with many different coding styles and legacy dependencies that make it difficult to determine what current best practices are.
 Eventually everthing is scrapped and the entire process starts anew.

 An alternative approach is to provide a light-weight shell that surfaces some common features and patterns like authentication, state-management, navigation, form handling and UX components.
-This approach allows developers to develop additonal components and functionality, both simple and complex, independently and deploy as components to repositories such as [npm](https://www.npmjs.com/) or [Artifactory](https://jfrog.com/artifactory/).
+This approach allows developers to create additonal components and functionality, both simple and complex, independently and deploy as components to repositories such as [npm](https://www.npmjs.com/) or [Artifactory](https://jfrog.com/artifactory/).
 These components can then be demand-loaded to improve scalability.

 The challenge is to provide an environment to develop components that are intended to be hosted in a containing application that provides a large portion of the core functionality while still allowing individual components to bring in unique features.